calidae/vue-generate-component/CONTRIBUTING.md

-Please feel free to submit issues and PRs to extend funcionality!
+Feel free to submit issues and PRs to extend functionality!

 1. Fork the repository.
 2. Make the desired changes.